 So, gallerists, museums, people who hire artists – stop saying “finally” about BIPOC exhibitions.
 Stop framing every BIPOC exhibition as “long overdue” when I can easily point you to 50 majorly successful Black artists from the past 50 years.
 To that end, stop acting like Contemporary art – which is by nature more inclusive than any period in the art historical canon – is impossible to understand and explain.
 Stop acting like it takes so much heavy lifting to separate the “dominant” narrative from the…real narrative.
 Of the real people who populate the earth.
 Only some of whom, oddly enough, are white men.

 Museums, at least, exist to preserve our cultural heritage and to educate the public about it.
 Yes, the article that launched this post concerns a tech company, not a museum or an established art gallery.
-But it launched it because I saw museum practice reflected in what happened to Shantell Martin.
-While we all understand the necessity of the blockbuster and trend exhibitions, museums do not exist to conform to the whims of what our board thinks is important – especially if one day, that’s dead white men, and the next, we’ve got to engage Black artists while it’s relevant.
+But it launched it because it saw museum practice reflected in what happened to Shantell Martin.
+While we all understand the necessity of the blockbuster and trend exhibitions, museums do not exist to conform to the whims of what our board thinks is important – especially if one day, that’s dead white men, and the next, we’ve got to engage Black artists while it’s relevant – which is always.